csagnik2003/silver-bang/about_this_repo.md

 # silver-bang
 This GitHub repository is created by team Silver Bang for proper storage and display of the codes that were required for the creation of the electromechanical ejection system.
+Along with the codes, this repository also contains a technical presentation about the electromechanical ejection system, covering the technical and hardware aspects of our project.
 This repository is a part of the final project that team Silver Bang made for the NASA SPACE APPS CHALLENGE 2021